-Our Specialist Tax & Estate Planning (STEP) team are currently reviewing our client base and will assist discretionary trust clients impacted by these changes to amend their trust deeds before the deadline.
+Our Tax & Estate Planning Team are currently reviewing our client base and will assist discretionary trust clients impacted by these changes to amend their trust deeds before the deadline.

 UPDATE: Revenue NSW by media release dated 13 December 2019 has stated that:

 “As the Bill has yet to be passed by the Parliament, the Government intends to extend this deadline to a later date, in 2020.”
 On 26 February 2020 the Legislative Assembly passed this Bill, which was amended to change the deadline to December 2020.
 This provides a final window of opportunity for trustees to avoid retrospective duty and land tax.